TightknitAI/tightknit-tdx-demo/apps/slack-app/README.md

 - **Create Knowledge Article (link)**: A shortcut trigger through which a user can click to generate a Knowledge Article in Salesforce
 - **Emoji react added**: An event trigger that listens for ✅ emoji reactions added to "resolved conversations," and kicks off a workflow to suggest AI-generated articles from the information in the conversation

+When a caller (on the Salesforce side) hits the **Receive a message** webhook trigger, the app starts a thread in a specified channel.
+Information about this chat is stored in the Slack datastore.
+Any further incoming messages associated with this chat are added to the same Slack thread.

+The support agent in Slack may start the **Reply to external chat (link)** shortcut trigger to respond back to the customer (to the Salesforce side).
+The workflow creates a `ChatMessage__c` custom object record representing the message in Salesforce.

+When the conversation is resolved, the agent may use the ✅ emoji reaction to trigger the final workflow, which will send the conversation to OpenAI and prompt it to create an article based on the learnings.
+The agent will be prompted to save the article as a Knowledge Article record in Salesforce, using the **Create Knowledge Article (link)** shortcut trigger.

 ## Setup

 Before getting started, first make sure you have a development Slack workspace where